Organizing hospitality festivities

 Description

 To organize occasional festivities, you must submit a notification.
-The following conditions apply:
+The following Requirements apply:

 • you may hold a maximum of twelve incidental festivities per establishment per calendar year